 Video - Stefan W. Hell (2015) : Optical Microscopy: the Resolution Revolution Throughout the 20th century it was widely accepted that a light microscope relying on conventional optical lenses cannot discern details that are much finer than about half the wavelength of light (200-400 nm), due to diffraction.
 However, in the 1990s, the viability to overcome the diffraction barrier was realized and microscopy concepts defined, that can resolve fluorescent features down to molecular dimensions.
 In this lecture, I will discuss the simple yet powerful principles that allow neutralizing the limiting role of diffraction1,2.
 In a nutshell, feature molecules residing closer than the diffraction barrier are transferred to different (quantum) states, usually a bright fluorescent state and a dark state, so that they become discernible for a brief period of detection.
 Thus, the resolution-limiting role of diffraction is overcome, and the interior of transparent samples, such as living cells and tissues, can be imaged at the nanoscale.

+‘Reading lists, outfits, even salads are curated – it’s absurd’ Contemporary curating has become an absurdity.
+Outfits are curated.
+Salads are curated.
+Twitter feeds are curated.
+Bennington College in Vermont invites prospective students to curate their applications.
 How to do a Mind Map - JCU Mind mapping (or concept mapping) involves writing down a central idea and thinking up new and related ideas which radiate out from the centre.
 By focussing on key ideas written down in your own words, and then looking for branches out and connections between the ideas, you are mapping knowledge in a manner which will help you understand and remember new information.
 Look for relationships Use lines, colours, arrows, branches or some other way of showing connections between the ideas generated on your mind map.
 These relationships may be important in you understanding new information or in constructing a structured essay plan.
 By personalising the map with your own symbols and designs you will be constructing visual and meaningful relationships between ideas which will assist in your recall and understanding.

+Oral Presentation Skills What information should you give in your speech?
+All your information should support purpose.
+In most cases you will have to limit the content, as time is usually precious!
+Quantity How much information should you give?
+Enough to clearly develop your ideas.
+Don't forget to illustrate through examples.
 Off Grid Calculator This calculator helps you size the solar panel(s) and charge controller(s) needed for your system.
 Step 1: Determine the Solar Exposure for Your Site Top Ten Tips on Note-taking - Careers Advice Note taking is a skill that we use in many walks of life: at school, university and in the world of work.
 However, it will be obvious to many people that they have not honed the skills needed to get maximum potential from their note-taking, so here are 10 tips on how to be an efficient and successful note-taker.
 These can apply equally to taking notes from someone else's verbal presentation or from a written text.
 1.